tc39/proposal-temporal/docs/date.md

 Note that if using a different calendar from ISO 8601, these will be the calendar-specific values.
 To get the ISO 8601 values, use `date.getISOFields()`.

+> **NOTE**: The possible values for the `month` property of the returned object start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).

 Usage example:
 ```javascript